Economics Guide

 What Is Unemployment?

 Unemployment refers to the condition of people who are actively seeking paid work but cannot find it.
 Economists measure it as the unemployment rate — the percentage of the labor force that is jobless and actively looking for employment.
 The US Bureau of Labor Statistics (BLS) publishes the official unemployment rate monthly as part of the Employment Situation report.
+You can practice these concepts with our interactive Unemployment Word Search.

 Real example: During the COVID-19 pandemic, the US unemployment rate spiked to 14.7% in April 2020 — the highest since the Great Depression — as businesses closed and 22 million Americans lost their jobs in just two months.
 By early 2023, it had recovered to around 3.4%, a 54-year low.